Open 9 a.m. to 5 p.m. seven days a week

 - Meeting aviation enthusiasts from around the world

 - Gift shop discounts

-- Complimentary shows at the digital 3D theatre
+- Complimentary admission to select shows at the digital 3D theatre

 - New aircraft and exhibit previews